Hong Kong Tourist Attractions are numerous and varied, so where to start? The best Hong Kong has to offer is not only

 The Hong Kong junk has come to represent the old traditional values that are still so ever present in this cosmopolitan city.
 The sight of this venerable vessel with its flashy red sails set against the backdrop of an ultra modern skyline is certainly striking and it has become a cherished symbol of the city.

-There aren't that many traditional sampans in operation any more, so if you happen to see the red-sail sampans traversing the waters of the bay, it will more than likely be one of these vessels: The Duk Ling, the Aqua Luna, or the V.
+There aren't that many traditional sampans in operation any more, so if you happen to see the red-sail sampans traversing the waters of the bay, it will more than likely be either the Duk Ling or the Aqua Luna.

 Horse racing in Hong Kong is serious stuff and a major part of the Hong Kong economy and culture.